 Appraising is a constantly changing profession.
-Commonly, it seems, appraisers are asked to supply more information or have steps added to their appraisal process.
-All to guarantee the end user receives the best information available.
-In order to keep up with the continuously changing requirements, H.M.
-Hoffman & Company is constantly testing new tools and improving processes to increase efficiency so we can do more work for you.
-Since H.M.
-Hoffman & Company knows that time is important to everyone, below are some things you can do to lessen turn times whenever you order an appraisal with H.M.
+Commonly, it seems, appraisers are asked to include more information or have steps added to their appraisal process.
+All of this is to guarantee their client is presented with the best data possible.
+In order to stay current with the continuously changing requirements, H.M.
+Hoffman & Company is continuously testing additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
+At H.M.
+Hoffman & Company we know that time is important to everybody, so we've listed some things you can do to hasten the process every time you order an appraisal with H.M.
 Hoffman & Company.

-- By ordering online, you automatically get e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-This is the single biggest time saver available to both of us!
-No longer do we have to retype information from a fax, and you don't have to wonder whether we received the order.
+- When you order online, you automatically get e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+We don't have to retype information from a fax, and you don't have to wonder whether the order was received.

-- Having just one number incorrect on the street address can really unnecessarily interrupt an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to include with the request.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to include with your request.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or an appraisal we're working on for you, feel free to contact us
+If you have any questions about your property or an assignment we're working on for you, feel free to contact us

 - Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we would find out on our own anyway, and knowing them sooner makes your report arrive earlier.
+Most of an appraiser's time is spent analyzing how differing features add to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we will find out on our own, knowing them sooner is likely to make your report arrive more quickly.

-- Setting an inspection time and date with the homeowner can be one of the most tedious steps in the appraisal process.
-It's understandable for a homeowner to be uneasy with an outsider looking in every corner of their home, taking photos, and making abundant notes.
-Under the impression that it will increase the value, many homeowners feel they must make the place spotless before the inspection.
-So they choose to not schedule the appraisal inspection until it is cleaned.
+- One of the most tedious steps of the appraisal process is setting an inspection date with the homeowner.
+It's understandable for a homeowner to be uneasy with an outsider inspecting every square foot of their home, taking photos, and making numerous notes.
+Believing that it will make the house appraise for more money, some homeowners feel they should make the place spotless before the appraisal inspection.
+So they delay the appraisal inspection until the house is cleaned.

-Hearing from you -- a person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can go a long way toward trimming the time it takes to inspect a home.
-Please feel free to point your clients to this website, where we have many pages of helpful information for homeowners as well as others regarding the appraisal process.
-Encourage them to call us if they want to become familiar with the staff and our services.
-And tell them it's to their advantage to set the appointment promptly!
+Coming directly from you -- the person they have been working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can decrease the time it takes to inspect a home.
+Please feel free to point your customers to this website, where we have lots of pages of useful information for homeowners and others describing the appraisal process.
+They can even call us if they want to meet the staff and learn more about our services.
+Remind them it's to their advantage to set the appointment promptly!

-- Easily follow the status of your report on our website.
+- Easily keep tabs on the status of your report on our website.

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information is available to you online.
-It's never been easier to keep track of the status of your report.
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+It's never been easier to track the status of your report.